vj1200kumar/fluidB/README.md

 ## Geofencing

 <img src="/img/geofence.gif" width="200" height="200" border="0" alt="Geofence animation" align="left">
 A <a href="https://en.wikipedia.org/wiki/Geo-fence">geofence</a> is a virtual boundary that can detect when an object enters or exits the area.
-This boundary can be a radius, bounding box, or a polygon. fluentbase can turn any standard search into a geofence monitor by adding the FENCE keyword to the search.
+This boundary can be a radius, bounding box, or a polygon. fluidb can turn any standard search into a geofence monitor by adding the FENCE keyword to the search.

-*fluentbase also allows for [Webhooks](http://fluentbase.com/commands/sethook) to be assigned to Geofences.*
+*fluidb also allows for [Webhooks](http://fluidb.com/commands/sethook) to be assigned to Geofences.*

 <br clear="all">